VendelinSlezak/BleskOS/README.md

 Here is info about most important improvements in several last updates.

+**Update 13**
+- Full support for QOI image format, so we can finally save images in compressed form, instead in BMP

 **Update 12**
 - Added read-only support for image format QOI
 - Improvement of Performance rating